edyhsgr/Census2020RedistrictingDataReview/README.md

 US Census Bureau's 2020 Evaluation Estimates are accessed via https://www.census.gov/programs-surveys/popest/technical-documentation/research/evaluation-estimates/2020-evaluation-estimates/2010s-cities-and-towns-total.html.

-Except for FILE DOWNLOAD (commented out), to make the code work, you should be able to simply select-all, and copy and paste into an R command line.
+Except for FILE DOWNLOAD (commented out - can simply remove the commenting to allow download), to make the code work, users should be able to simply select-all, and copy and paste into an R command line.

 It takes a long time to run though (a minute per state?), unfortunately.